 - Money in your Growth line of Credit will grow by your growth rate which is currently around 4.5% for most loans, making more money available to you to access.

-- Money you take from your Reverse Mortgage Line of Credit is non-taxable.
+- The money you take from your Reverse Mortgage Line of Credit is non-taxable.

 By employing the Reverse Mortgage benefits you’re able to shield yourself from the 2018 tax changes but keep money accessible if you need it.
-Seeing the full range of options is why it is important for you to plan your Reverse Mortgage with a Revers Mortgage Specialist.
+Seeing the full range of options is why you need to plan your Reverse Mortgage with a Reverse Mortgage Specialist.

-Below are links to two articles I’ve found very interesting in regard to the 2018 Tax Changes.
+Below are links to two articles I’ve found very interesting regarding the 2018 Tax Changes.

 If you or someone you love is ready to change their life with a Reverse Mortgage.
 Call me today for more information.